N.Korea's Kim orders military to stabilize supply of COVID drugs | Health

 Last week brought the North's first acknowledgment of an "explosive" outbreak, with experts warning it could devastate a country with limited medical supplies and no vaccine program.
 Drugs procured by the state were not reaching people quickly or accurately, Kim told an emergency politburo meeting on Sunday, before visiting pharmacies near the capital's Taedong River, state news agency KCNA said.

-Among their shortcomings was a lack of adequate drug storage, salespeople unequipped with the proper sanitary clothing, and hygiene in their surroundings falling short of standards, Kim said.
+Among the shortcomings was a lack of adequate drug storage, salespeople unequipped with the proper sanitary clothing, and hygiene falling short of standards, Kim said.
 He criticized the "irresponsible" work attitude, organization, and execution by the cabinet and the public health sector, it added.

+Without a national vaccination campaign and COVID treatment, state media have encouraged patients to use painkillers and antibiotics as well as unverified home remedies, such as gargling salt water or drinking lonicera japonica tea or willow leaf tea.
+MEDICAL SUPPLIES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)